-Farming the sea sustainably increases the security of our food supply, the supply of healthy protein while reducing the ecological footprint, say conservation groups.
+Farming the sea, aquaculture, sustainably increases the security of our food supply, the supply of healthy protein while reducing the ecological footprint, say conservation groups.

 Anti-fish farm groups in BC, trying to kill the sustainable aquaculture industry, want you to believe that all conservation groups are behind their efforts.

 That is simply not true says speakingofseafood.org, which is part of The Ocean Foundation , a community group dedicated to reversing the trend of destruction of ocean environments around the world.

 “There is a misconception that aquaculture is not supported by the conservation community.
 In fact, the conservation community does see the important role well-managed aquaculture can play in providing consumers with a healthy, low impact protein,” said speakingofseafood.org.

 Below are a series of videos by conservation organizations who share, in their own words, why their organization supports responsible aquaculture.